mmuratarat/mmuratarat.github.io/_pages/faq.md

 Algorithms that do not require an encoding are algorithms that can directly deal with joint discrete distributions such as Markov chain / Naive Bayes / Bayesian network, Tree-based methods, etc.

 Even without encoding, distance between data points with discrete variables can be defined, such as Hamming Distance or Levenshtein Distance.

+### What is out-of-core learning?

+Consider the problem of learning a linear model: an out-of-core algorithm learns the model without loading the whole data set in memory.
+It reads and processes the data row by row, updating feature coefficients on the fly.
+This makes the algorithm very scalable since its memory footprint is independent of the number of rows, which is a very attractive property when dealing with data sets that don't fit in memory.

 ## Deep Learning